-3. inland counties versus coastal counties, and
+3. inland counties versus coastal counties,

-4. northern counties versus southern counties.
+4. northern counties versus southern counties, and

+5. newer versus older construction.

-Purpose: This standard is to ensure that probable maximum loss levels are based on an actuarially sound methodology.
-The actuarial soundness resulting from compliance with the standard is particularly important to capital markets, insurers, reinsurers, and rating agencies that frequently use probable maximum loss levels.
+Purpose: Hurricane probable maximum loss levels are to be based on an actuarially sound methodology.
+The actuarial soundness resulting from compliance with the standard is particularly important to capital markets, insurers, reinsurers, and rating agencies that frequently use hurricane probable maximum loss levels.

-Modeled loss costs should vary according to risk.
-If the risk of loss due to hurricanes is higher for one area or building type, then the loss costs should also be higher.
-Likewise, if there is no difference in risk, there should be no difference in loss costs.
-Loss costs not having these properties do not have a logical relationship to risk.
+Modeled hurricane loss costs should vary according to risk.
+If the risk of loss due to hurricanes is higher for one area or building type, then the hurricane loss costs should also be higher.
+Likewise, if there is no difference in risk, there should be no difference in hurricane loss costs.
+Hurricane loss costs not having these properties do not have a logical relationship to risk.

-Revisions to the model lead to changes in the output ranges which are to be reasonable.
-This standard requires that the impacts on the loss costs are attributable to the revisions.
+Revisions to the hurricane model lead to changes in the hurricane output ranges which are to be reasonable.
+This standard requires that the impacts on the hurricane loss costs are attributable to the revisions.

 Relevant Forms: G-5, Actuarial Standards Expert Certification

-A-1, Zero Deductible Personal Residential Loss Costs by ZIP Code
+A-1, Zero Deductible Personal Residential Hurricane Loss Costs by ZIP Code

+A-2A, Base Hurricane Storm Set Statewide Hurricane Losses (2012 FHCF Exposure Data)

-A-2, Base Hurricane Storm Set Statewide Losses
+A-2B, Base Hurricane Storm Set Statewide Hurricane Losses (2017 FHCF Exposure Data)

+A-3A, 2004 Hurricane Season Losses (2012 FHCF Exposure Data)

-A-3, 2004 Hurricane Season Losses
+A-3B, 2004 Hurricane Season Losses (2017 FHCF Exposure Data)

+A-4A, Hurricane Output Ranges (2012 FHCF Exposure Data)

-A-4, Output Ranges
+A-4B, Hurricane Output Ranges (2017 FHCF Exposure Data)

-A-5, Percentage Change in Output Ranges
+A-5, Percentage Change in Hurricane Output Ranges (2012 FHCF Exposure Data)

-A-6, Logical Relationship to Risk (Trade Secret item)
+A-6, Logical Relationship to Hurricane Risk (Trade Secret item)

-A-7, Percentage Change in Logical Relationship to Risk
+A-7, Percentage Change in Logical Relationship to Hurricane Risk

+A-8A, Hurricane Probable Maximum Loss for Florida (2012 FHCF Exposure Data)

-A-8, Probable Maximum Loss for Florida
+A-8B, Hurricane Probable Maximum Loss for Florida (2017 FHCF Exposure Data)

+S-2A, Examples of Hurricane Loss Exceedance Estimates (2012 FHCF Exposure Data)

-S-2, Examples of Loss Exceedance EstimatesS-5, Average Annual Zero Deductible Statewide Loss Costs – Historical versus Modeled
+S-2B, Examples of Hurricane Loss Exceedance Estimates (2017 FHCF Exposure Data)

+S-5, Average Annual Zero Deductible Statewide Hurricane Loss Costs – Historical versus Modeled

 Disclosures

-Provide a completed Form A-1, Zero Deductible Personal Residential Loss Costs by ZIP Code.
+Provide a completed Form A-1, Zero Deductible Personal Residential Hurricane Loss Costs by ZIP Code.
 Provide a link to the location of the form [insert hyperlink here].

-Provide a completed Form A-2, Base Hurricane Storm Set Statewide Losses.
+Provide a completed Form A-2A, Base Hurricane Storm Set Statewide Hurricane Losses (2012 FHCF Exposure Data).
 Provide a link to the location of the form [insert hyperlink here].

-3. Provide a completed Form A-3, 2004 Hurricane Season Losses.
+3. Provide a completed Form A-2B, Base Hurricane Storm Set Statewide Hurricane Losses (2017 FHCF Exposure Data).
 Provide a link to the location of the form [insert hyperlink here].

-4. Provide a completed Form A-4, Output Ranges.
+4. Provide a completed Form A-3A, 2004 Hurricane Season Losses (2012 FHCF Exposure Data).
 Provide a link to the location of the form [insert hyperlink here].

-5. Provide a completed Form A-5, Percentage Change in Output Ranges.
+5. Provide a completed Form A-3B, 2004 Hurricane Season Losses (2017 FHCF Exposure Data).
 Provide a link to the location of the form [insert hyperlink here].

+6. Provide a completed Form A-4A, Hurricane Output Ranges (2012 FHCF Exposure Data).
+Provide a link to the location of the form [insert hyperlink here].

+7. Provide a completed Form A-4B, Hurricane Output Ranges (2017 FHCF Exposure Data).
+Provide a link to the location of the form [insert hyperlink here].

+8. Provide a completed Form A-5, Percentage Change in Hurricane Output Ranges (2012 FHCF Exposure Data).
+Provide a link to the location of the form [insert hyperlink here].

-6. Provide a completed Form A-7, Percentage Change in Logical Relationship to Risk.
+9. Provide a completed Form A-7, Percentage Change in Logical Relationship to Hurricane Risk.
 Provide a link to the location of the form [insert hyperlink here].